STROBO, Amedeo Valoroso, xenon strobe light schematic, PC controlled, light controlled, sound controlled

 50 GOTO 20

-The following program emits programmable flashes, modifying the comma-separated bytes (0 – no flash; 1 – flash; 2 – end; 3 – repeat from start) of the DATA statements.
-The time is given by S (press a key to exit):
+The following program emits programmable flashes, changing the bytes (0 - not flash; 1 - flash; 2 - fine; 3 - repeat from the beginning) separated by a comma of the instructions given.
+The weather is given by S (press a key to exit):

 10 S=0.4 ' Tempo di lettura dati (secondi)